cambridgeltl/mirror-bert/README.md

 To test models on other languages, replace `ENG` to your custom languages.
 See [here](https://multisimlex.com/) for all supported languages on Multi-SimLex.

-Training code and model weights for lexical-level tasks are coming in a few days!

 ## Citation
 ```bibtex
 @inproceedings{liu2021fast,